D-Pow/mock-requests/ReadMe.md

 API docs can be viewed in the [JSDoc](https://d-pow.github.io/MockRequests/module-mock-requests-MockRequests.html) along with a [live demo](https://d-pow.github.io/MockRequests/demo/).

-This library wraps `XMLHttpRequest` and `fetch` with a wrapper that allows for mock responses to be returned instead of actually making async requests.
+This library wraps `XMLHttpRequest` and `fetch` such that any network request to a configured URL will return the specified mock response instead of actually making the network requests.
-If a URL is configured with a mock response, then `XMLHttpRequest` and `fetch` will return the configured mock response when opened with that URL.
-Otherwise, when opened with a URL that isn't configured with a mock response, the standard async request is made.
+Otherwise, if a URL hasn't been configured with a mock response, the standard async request is made.

-This was designed to be used in such a way that wherever you configure it, the entire app experiences the effects.
-This means you could configure it in one file and then all other code that make async requests to those configured URLs will receive the mock responses instead, even without importing `MockRequests`.
+`MockRequests` was designed to be used in such a way that wherever you configure it, the entire app experiences the effects.
+This means you could configure it in one file and then all other files that make network requests to the configured URLs will receive the mock responses instead, even without importing `MockRequests`.
+This makes it very easy to work on the front-end even if some APIs are down/haven't been developed yet, or if you have no internet access at all.

-Furthermore, it is designed to be used specifically when some APIs are not functioning correctly and mocks are necessary to replace those responses for continuing your work.
-In this regard, it is also great to use when the back-end API is still being developed but you want to work on the front-end, or when you don't have internet at all but still need to get work done.

 <a name="examples"></a>
 ## Examples